Iranian operative charged in plot to murder John Bolton | Law-Order

 Iranian operative charged in plot to murder John Bolton

-An Iranian operative has been charged in a plot to murder former Trump administration national security John Bolton in presumed retaliation for a U.S. airstrike that killed a popular and powerful general in the country, the Justice Department said Wednesday.Shahram Poursafi, identified by U.S. officials as a member of Irans Islamic Revolutionary Guard Corps, is currently wanted by the FBI on charges related to the murder-for-hire plot.
+An Iranian operative has been charged in a plot to murder former Trump administration national security adviser John Bolton in presumed retaliation for a U.S. airstrike that killed the countrys most powerful general, offering hundreds of thousands of dollars to eliminate him, the Justice Department said Wednesday.Shahram Poursafi, identified by U.S. officials as a member of Irans Revolutionary Guard, is currently wanted by the FBI on charges related to the murder-for-hire plot.

 - Country: